Robin Oomkes gives some practical tips on cycling the Berlin Wall trail…

-I cycled the path in two days in September 2015, starting at the former Chausseestrasse border crossing, continuing south through the city, and following the trace of the Wall clockwise.
+I cycled the path in two days, starting at the former Chausseestrasse border crossing, continuing south through the city, and following the trace of the Wall clockwise.

 On the first day I cycled 72 km to Potsdam-Griebnitzsee, and took the S-Bahn back to Berlin-Mitte.
 On the second day, from the same S-Bahn station, I continued clockwise for another 95 km back to Mitte.

-Cycling the Wall 25 years after German reunification is a strange experience.
+Cycling the Wall so long after German reunification is a strange experience.
 First of all, it’s astonishing how little there is left of it.
 There are information panels on the path that show aerial photos of what the border strip looked like in the 1980s but the sandy wasteland, watchtowers, outer wall, inner wall… almost all of this has gone.